March–May 2025 United States attacks in Yemen: Houthi military response

-Middle East
+Iran and Axis of Resistance

 Following the attacks, commander-in-chief of the IRGC Hossein Salami stated that the Houthis acted independently from Iran, and warned that "Iran will respond decisively and destructively if they take their threats into action", referring to Trump's threats against the country.
 The Iranian Ministry of Foreign Affairs called the attacks a violation of the Charter of the United Nations and international law.
 Foreign minister Abbas Araghchi said that America had no authority over Iran's foreign policy.
 The Supreme Leader of Iran, Ali Khamenei, condemned the US strikes on Yemen as a "crime that must be stopped".

 In a letter to the UN Secretary-General António Guterres and the Security Council, Iran's permanent representative Amir Saeed Iravani stated that Trump and other US officials have made "reckless and provocative statements" containing "baseless accusations" and threats of force against Tehran.
 He dismissed claims made by Trump regarding Iranian support to the Houthis, accusing the US president of attempting to "unlawfully justify acts of aggression and war crimes against Yemen".
 He warned that any aggression against Iran would have severe consequences, for which the US would be fully accountable, and urged the Security Council to take serious note of inflammatory statements and ensure compliance with the UN Charter.

 Lebanese militant group Hezbollah issued a statement condemning the attacks.
 Iraq's Harakat Hezbollah al-Nujaba also condemned the attacks and vowed to respond.

 Iran described the strikes on the Ras Issa fuel port on April 17 as "barbaric" while Hamas called them "blatant aggression."

-Global
+International

 United Nations secretary-general António Guterres called for a cessation of military activities in the region and warned that an escalation could destabilize Yemen and worsen the nation's humanitarian situation.

 Russian foreign minister Sergey Lavrov called for an end to the strikes and urged for diplomatic talks to find a peaceful solution during a call with his US counterpart Marco Rubio.

-Chinese foreign ministry spokesperson Mao Ning called for dialogue and a deëscalation, while affirming China's position against a military escalation in the region.
+Chinese foreign ministry spokesperson Mao Ning called for dialogue and a deescalation, while affirming China's position against a military escalation in the region.

 North Korean Ambassador to Egypt, Ma Dong-hee, who is also accredited to Yemen, condemns the attacks as a US threat to regional and global order.